Important things you need to know

 In Australia, an employer has a legal duty of care for the health and safety of their employees “so far as is reasonably practicable”.
 This duty is contained under the uniform work health and safety legislation of states and territories.
 That duty of care extends to anywhere work is performed.
 So if you request, or are asked by your employer, to work from home your employer is responsible to ensure this does not pose a risk to your health and safety.

-Health and safety issues that your employer will need to assess when consider your ability to work from home, include:
+Health and safety issues that your employer will need to assess when considering your ability to work from home, include:

 - whether working from your home could introduce additional risks, (e.g. trip hazards)